bitsblocks/crypto-bubbles/index.md

 and carnival barkers.

-Unlike all self-interested crypto insiders and scammers who talk and spin their book 24/7 and use a media/press eco-system of pseudo - journalists to spin their endless fake news I have zero position and financial interest in this entire space.
+Unlike all self-interested crypto insiders and scammers who talk and spin their book 24/7 and use a media/press eco-system of pseudo-journalists to spin their endless fake news I have zero position and financial interest in this entire space.
 I have zero long or short position in any coin or crypto-currency and any blockchain business venture.
 And even my support of non-blockchain fin-tech is not driven from any